vkostyanetsky/kostyanetsky.me/notes/ikigai/index.md

 Anyway, that's what got me thinking.
 I stumbled across a channel called "[Alyoshkino Svoe](https://t.me/aleshkino_svoe)".
 From what I understand, the guy behind it is a lawyer from St. Petersburg who breeds fancy chickens and regularly posts videos about specific breeds, incubation details, feeding, and so on.

 I'm not into birds at all, but I caught myself just sitting there for twenty minutes, completely mesmerized, listening without looking away.
 It almost works like therapy, honestly.
-And it struck me that this is actually a pretty solid kind of ikigai: finding something you'll love the way this guy loves his chickens.
+And it struck me that this is actually a pretty solid kind of ikigai: something you'll love the way this guy loves his chickens.